Perspective | How to cover a coup — or whatever it is Trump is attempting

 A group of political scientists and media scholars that calls itself Election Coverage and Democracy Network has come up with recommendations for journalists navigating this moment.
 This point of theirs deserves particular emphasis: “Use a democracy-worthy frame, not a partisan one.
 This means denying a platform to partisan pundits who advance false claims.”

-The media writ large, adddicted to dramatic conflict and false balance in the mistaken name of fairness, finds that exceedingly hard to do.
+The media writ large, addicted to dramatic conflict and false balance in the mistaken name of fairness, finds that exceedingly hard to do.

 But some are managing to pull it off.
 Jake Tapper did it well in his initial comments early this week on CNN’s “The Lead,” by keeping Biden’s latest activities in the foreground and recapping Pompeo’s alleged joke about a second Trump term by noting, with undisguised outrage, “That is madness.”